-Nonetheless, if registrars that are not based in the U.S. and do not have OFAC compliance obligations are nonetheless prohibiting registrants in sanctioned countries from using their services, that raises significant concerns with the availability of Internet resources on a global and neutral basis.
+Nonetheless, if registrars that are not based in the U.S. and do not have OFAC compliance obligations are nonetheless prohibiting registrants in sanctioned countries from using their services based on a mistaken belief that OFAC sanctions apply, that raises concerns with the availability of Internet resources on a global and neutral basis.
+Although it is plausible that this has occurred or could occur in the future, the Subgroup has no clear evidence that this has occurred.
+In any event, the solution lies with the relevant registrars, who should clarify whether they need to comply with OFAC sanctions.

 Recommendation

-ICANN is not a party to the registrant agreement, so there is nothing ICANN can do directly.
-However, ICANN could bring awareness to this issue with registrars, and could seek various tools to encourage registrars to accurately reflect the applicable law under which they operate.
+ICANN is not a party to registrant agreements, so there is nothing ICANN can do directly.
+Furthermore, ICANN cannot provide legal advice to registrars.
+However, ICANN needs to bring awareness on this issue with registrars, and should also explire various tools to remind registrars to accurately reflect the applicable law under which they operate.

 General Licenses